A History. Contemporary Art from the Centre Pompidou

 The exhibition provides an overview of global contemporary art since the 1980s.
 MORE

-A tour of the exhibition "A History.
-Contemporary Art from the Centre Pompidou" with the artist Dan Perjovschi and curator Julienne Lorz MORE
+Here you find the worksheet on the exhibition "A History.
+Contemporary Art from the Centre Pompidou" MORE